aspose-pdf/Aspose.PDF-API-References/english/cpp/aspose.pdf.text/textfragmentcollection/remove/_index.md

 ## TextFragmentCollection::Remove method

-Deletes specified item from collection.
+Deletes specified item from the collection and also removes it from the document.

 ```cpp
 bool Aspose::Pdf::Text::TextFragmentCollection::Remove(const System::SharedPtr<TextFragment> &item) override